crisme95/LockedIn/README.md

 ### Steps:

 1. **Download the Files:**
+    Clone the repo onto your computer.
 Ensure you have the entire `Locked-In` folder, including `manifest.json`, HTML, CSS, and scripts, saved on your computer.

 2. **Open Browser Extensions:**
     - In Chrome: Go to `chrome://extensions`